dojokata/book/manuscript/04-appendices.md

 # Glossary

-Start here to learn basic dojo concepts and vocabulary.
+A glossary of the vocabulary used in this book and within a dojo.

 #### **Challenge**

 aka *Mission*

-The 6-week period of time in which a team is in the Dojo.
+The 6-week period of time in which a team is in the dojo.

 #### **Intake**

 aka *Onboarding*

-A session to prepare a team before they enter the Dojo.
+A session to prepare a team before they enter the dojo.

 #### **Frame**